Diploma, Certificate, Skills Training, On Campus

 Cost: $183 plus associated books, tools, and supplies

-Virginia residents pay the same tuition rate as in-state students.
+Virginia residents pay the same tuition rate as in-state students for Workforce, Technologies & Community Education (WTCE) certifications and courses.

 Many grant and scholarship opportunities are available as well.
 Please complete the WTCE Scholarship and Financial Aid Form and a counselor will review your information to see if you are eligible for assistance.